Skip to main content

 We offer a friendly, supportive learning environment and you will have a dedicated personal advisor to guide you through your studies.
 The skills you gain will provide a solid foundation if you wish to progress to a PhD.
 Our graduates are in demand for their cutting-edge grasp of the field, their first-hand work experience, and their transferable skills such as data handling, analysis, problem solving, research, time management, team working, self-motivation and professionalism.

-• You will join a worldwide network as one of over 4,000 alumni information security professionals
+• You will join a worldwide network as one of over 5,000 alumni information and cyber security professionals.

 • Equip yourself with the knowledge and skills to work at a high level in the information security industry or pursue further postgraduate research.